IsCoffeeTho/42-Born2BeRoot/README.md

 When creating the "Drive", make a `VDI` (Virtual Disk Image) that is Dynamically allocated.
-A very important step of the creation of the drive is to make sure you save it in a place that can store the amount of storage set (which is recommended to be a minimum of 12GB).
+A very important step of the creation of the drive is to make sure you save it in a place that can store the amount of storage set (which is recommended to be a minimum of 15GB and a maximum of 30GB).
 ###### DISCLAIMER: Currently a known place is the `goinfre` subdirectory linked on the users home dir (`~/`).
 If you are going to use the `goinfre` subdirectory to store your VM, remember to stay on that machine for the duration of the project.

 After the creation of the drive you are ready to install [**Debian**](<DEBIAN-Downloads.md>).